The Truth About

 Life Sciences CRMs' Unbelievably High Costs

-Currently, life sciences companies are facing a flurry of challenges such as reduced frequency of blockbuster drugs in the pipeline, increased generic competition, smaller patient pools for specialty drugs, price containment regulations, etc. On top of these challenges, organizations need to shift part of their budgets to new digital channels and capabilities in preparation for a digital-first reality.
+At present, life sciences companies are facing a flurry of challenges such as reduced frequency of blockbuster drugs in the pipeline, increased generic competition, smaller patient pools for specialty drugs, and price containment regulations.
+On the top of these challenges, organizations need to shift part of their budgets to new digital channels and capabilities in preparation for a digital-first reality.
 Naturally, all of these factors are pressuring life sciences companies to improve their profit margins and decrease their expenses.

-Since we’re looking at cutting down costs, now is a good time to take a deeper dive into the forces at play behind the immoderate pricing of life sciences CRMs and the reasons why it’s so much higher than what other industries have to pay.
+As we’re looking at cutting down costs, now is a good time to take a deeper dive into the forces at play behind the immoderate pricing of life sciences CRMs and the reasons why it is so much higher than what other industries have to pay.

 Pharmaceutical Companies Have Unique Challenges…

 If you’re in the life sciences industry, you’ve most definitely heard of how we’re faced with one-of-a-kind challenges that no other industry has to deal with.
 But before rushing to conclusions, let us have a closer look at these challenges.